btseytlin/euphe.github.io/_posts/2017-02-09-predicting-cs-go-match-winners-with-logistic-regression.markdown

 comments: true
 ---

-One day I felt like doing something fun with my data science skills.
-I thought: what if I can predict CS:GO match winners?
-I have never been into esports, but it was interesting.
+What if I can predict CS:GO match winners?
+I have never been into esports, but this question got me interested.
-I welcome you to come along my path in this post.

 I calrify this is not a tutorial, rather a story I want to share.
+It's a simple examples of actual, practical and not overly complex use of a data science method.
+For fun.

 >__For the lazy__
->You can find the model evaluation results at the bottom.
+>You can find the model evaluation results and csv files to play with at the bottom.
->The csv files you can play around are also at the bottom.

 My workhorse was *Python 3.5*
 Libraries used: *asyncio*, *aiohttp*, *beautifulsoup*, *pandas*, *sklearn*.